quicwg/base-drafts/draft-ietf-quic-transport.md

 on its own.

 The primary defense against amplification attack is verifying that an endpoint is able to receive packets at the transport address that it claims.
-An endpoint that responds to packets received on a new path limits the data is sends on that path until the peer address is validated.
+An endpoint that responds to packets received from a new address limits the data it sends to that address until the peer address is validated.
 Prior to validating the peer's address, endpoints MUST NOT send data toward that address that exceeds three times the amount of data received from that address.
 This three times limit on the size of responses is known as the anti-amplification limit.

 Address validation is performed both during connection establishment (see
 {{validate-handshake}}) and during connection migration (see